carpentries-incubator/cwl-novice-tutorial/_episodes/script.md

 > ## Exercise 1:
 >
-> Complete the `requirements` field for the `CommandLineTool` that creates a script at runtime.
+> Which `Requirment` is used to create a script at runtime?
+Fill in the blank under `requirements` field below.
 As a HINT, `DockerRequirement` has already been filled-in.
 >
 > ~~~
 > class: CommandLineTool